Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 To solve this problem, the most *adventurous* Linux monitoring tools install kernel modules to capture all traffic, analyze it and provide reports per application.
 A lot of work, CPU intensive and with a great degree of risk (due to the kernel modules involved which might affect the stability of the whole system).
 Not to mention that such solutions are probably better suited for a core linux router in your network.

 Others use NFACCT, the netfilter accounting module which is already part of the Linux firewall.
-However, this would require configuring a firewall on every system you want to measure bandwidth (just FYI, I do install a firewall on every server - and I strongly advise you to do so too - but configuring accounting on it seems overkill when you don't really need it for billing purposes).
+However, this would require configuring a firewall on every system you want to measure bandwidth (just FYI, I do install a firewall on every server - and I strongly advise you to do so too - but configuring accounting on all servers seems overkill when you don't really need it for billing purposes).

 **There is however a much simpler approach**.